Updated on March 8th, 2023 by Samuel Smith

 Source: Investor presentation

-Granite seeks out areas that have proximity to major cities and have favorable demographics, including major infrastructure, and available labor pools.
-In addition, it buys properties that are already modern, meaning capital expenditure needs are low, with tenants that have high switching costs.
+Granite seeks out areas that have proximity to major cities and have favorable demographics, including major infrastructure and available labor pools.
+In addition, it buys already modern properties, meaning capital expenditure needs are low, with tenants with high switching costs.

-These characteristics mean that Granite is choosing only the most favorable properties to own with long-term tenants that have the best chance of thriving in various economic climates.
+These characteristics mean that Granite chooses only the most favorable properties to own with long-term tenants with the best chance of thriving in various economic climates.
 Finally, it focuses on the enormous shift to e-commerce, with a particular focus on food and pharmaceuticals.

 In short, Granite is betting that these characteristics will fuel its future growth, and results have certainly supported that notion.